 This is great with cornbread or saltine crackers.
 I’ve even been known to make grilled cheese sandwiches with it.
 It’s great as leftovers the next day, too!

 The good, the bad and the delicious…

-- Venison, Pork, and Beans is very high in protein, fiber, vitamin C and iron and has a nice amount of potassium.
+- Venison, Pork, and Beans are very high in protein, fiber, vitamin C and iron and have a nice amount of potassium.

 - This meal also a little high in calories, fat, cholesterol, sodium, carbs and sugars.
 Ut-Oh!

 See my tips below for making this a more diet-friendly recipe.